-NBCC has a Research Ethics Board that ensures all NBCC research adheres to the Tri-Council Policy Statement, Ethical Conduct for Research Involving Humans.
+NBCC has a Research Ethics Board (REB) that ensures all research conducted by college researchers adheres to the Tri-Council Policy Statement, Ethical Conduct for Research Involving Humans.
 All NBCC faculty, students and staff who are conducting any research involving human participants (whether institutional, basic or applied) must submit an ethics application to the NBCC REB for approval prior to the commencement of research.

 Research involving human participants must be directed toward the benefit of humanity and the advancement of knowledge.
 Researchers are to conduct their research as critical and responsible professionals accountable to their research participants, to the society that supports their work, and to their colleagues, students and research institutions.

 The REB review process is based on three core principles:

 NBCC's Applied Research & Innovation Office will assist in:

 - Advising on the procedures of the ethics review application